amanganiello90/dotnet-simple-db-app/README.md

 The last exe file is a **distributable standalone app** executable without the .NET Core SDK.

-> Here you can download the [windows db exe](https://github.com/amanganiello90/dotnet-tutorial-app/archive/distributable-db-app.zip)
+> Here you can download the [windows console app db exe](https://github.com/amanganiello90/dotnet-tutorial-app/archive/distributable-db-app.zip)

 ## Demo